aihobbss/mips-single-cycle-visualizer/README.md

 control-signal truth table and per-component activation table rendered alongside.

-Built for **Cal Poly CPE 315 — Computer Architecture** (Patterson & Hennessy, *Computer Organization and Design*, ch.
-4) and shareable as a classroom-ready teaching tool for any single-cycle MIPS coverage.
+Teaching tool for any single-cycle MIPS coverage.

 ## What it does